 LIBR 289: Advanced Topics in Library and Information Science (e-Portfolio)

-Dr. Michelle Holschuh Simmons, a SLIS instructor, wrote a four-part series of articles explaining how e-portfolios have evolved as a culminating project option for students in the School’s MLIS program.
-The article series, titled "Using the Electronic Portfolio as a Capstone Project: The Rationale, Logistics and Reflections," was written in conjunction with SLIS lecturer Beth Wrenn-Estes and four SLIS alum, who shared portions of their own e-portfolios as examples in the articles.
+Dr. Michelle Holschuh Simmons wrote a four-part series of articles explaining how e-portfolios have evolved as a culminating project option for students in the School’s MLIS program.
+The article series, titled "Using the Electronic Portfolio as a Capstone Project: The Rationale, Logistics and Reflections," was written in conjunction with lecturer Beth Wrenn-Estes and four alum, who shared portions of their own e-portfolios as examples in the articles.
 The articles can help current and future MLIS students better understand the e-portfolio, including its purpose and the creative options it offers for students to demonstrate their mastery of professional competencies and use of emerging technology.